Combo course :

 About the Course

-The Certificate in IFRS course is designed around the syllabus of the ACCA’s “Diploma In IFRS” course, the objective of which is to take participants through all the topics covered in the syllabus and help them prepare for the Diploma in IFRS examination conducted by the ACCA.
+The Certificate in IFRS course is designed around the syllabus of the Association of Chartered Certified Accountants (ACCA’s) “Diploma In IFRS” course.
+Its objective is to take participants through all the topics covered in the ACCA syllabus and help them prepare for the Diploma in IFRS examination conducted by the ACCA.

 India has converged to IFRS and has issued its own IFRS equivalent accounting standards, referred to as Ind AS.
 We realise that it is critical for finance professionals to understand the accounting standards in the Ind-AS framework and the related practical application issues.

-Accordingly, while covering different IFRS for preparing you to sit for ACCA’s Diploma In IFRS course, we will also cover important differences between IFRS and corresponding IND-AS in every module.
+Accordingly, while covering different IFRS for preparing you to sit for ACCA’s Diploma In IFRS course, we will also provide ACCA course details and cover important differences between IFRS and corresponding IND-AS in every module.

 Objective of ACCA’s Diploma In IFRS

-On completion of the Diploma, candidates should be able to:
+On completion of the course, candidates should be able to:

 • Understand and explain the structure of the framework of IFRS